Searching the Collections

 - Learn more about the architectural drawings collection and how to access it

-- Learn more about the Oral history collection and how to access it
+- Learn more about the Rare Books Collection and how to access it

 The Library has made a number of online exhibitions and featured collections available online.
 These include Springbok Tour, Ernest Rutherford, photograph and print collections, and recent exhibitions.